BSc Speech & Language Therapy

 I have experience in managing a busy London head and neck SLT service, where I was the principal head and neck therapist, with a particular focus on pathway development and support of junior staff.
 I was the first in the UK to establish cough reflex testing in the surgical head and neck caseload and published a service evaluation of this intervention in the Current Opinion in Otolaryngology and Head and Neck Journal (2016).

 During my career, I have completed a wide range of post graduate training, including advanced laryngectomy training, advanced communication, altered airway management and MBSiMP certification in videofluoroscopy.
 I am a level three practitioner in flexible endoscopic evaluation of swallowing and independently run and analyse complex videofluoroscopy, including post-surgical leak testing of laryngectomy and pharyngo-laryngo-oesophagectomy.

-Clinically I am now based at one of the busiest central London hospitals, UCLH, where I work with an inpatient and outpatient caseload of patients with a head and neck cancer diagnosis at all pathway stages.
+Clinically, I am now based at the Churchill Hospital, part of the Oxford University Hospital Trust, where I am the surgical lead SLT for patients undergoing head and neck cancer treatment.
 I specialise in laryngectomy and surgical voice restoration, as well as chemoradiotherapy-induced dysphagia and dysarthria.
-I provide specialist rehabilitation for cancer-related voice disorders.
-My caseload includes paediatric sarcoma/proton-beam radiotherapy induced dysphagia.
-My non-clinical work includes supervision and training of junior staff, responsibility for coordination of my teams, continuing professional development and I am also the student placement lead.
+I am also experienced in rehabilitation for cancer-related voice disorders, and sarcoma/proton-beam radiotherapy induced dysphagia.
+My non-clinical work includes supervision and training of junior staff, coordination of my team’s continuing professional development and student placement coordination.